Rear Admiral Matthew M. Sibley

-As the Acting Director of Reserve and Military Personnel, Rear Admiral Sibley is responsible for the development and oversight of military personnel policy programs to recruit, manage, shape and support approximately 7,000 Coast Guard Reserve component members and more than 40,000 Active Duty members.
+As the Director of Reserve and Military Personnel, Rear Admiral Sibley is responsible for the development and oversight of military personnel policy programs to recruit, manage, shape and support approximately 7,000 Coast Guard Reserve component members and more than 40,000 Active Duty members.
 Prior to this assignment, Admiral Sibley served as Deputy Commander, Coast Guard Personnel Service Center in Washington, DC, where he facilitated the execution of the Coast Guard’s human resource policies by recruiting, accessing, assigning, developing careers, maintaining well-being, compensating, separating and retiring the nearly 45,000 members of the active duty and reserve workforce.

 Rear Admiral Sibley is designated a Permanent Cutterman with nearly ten years of service afloat, including command tours of USCGC FORWARD, Portsmouth, Virginia; USCGC POINT THATCHER and USCGC POINT MONROE, Gulfport, Mississippi.
 He also served as Executive Officer in USCGC GALLATIN, Charleston, South Carolina; Operations Officer in USCGC MORGENTHAU, Alameda, California; and as a Deck Watch Officer in USCGC SPENCER, Boston, Massachusetts.
 While serving as Operations Officer aboard USCGC MORGENTHAU, he deployed to the Arabian Gulf with the U. S. 5th Fleet in support of Operation SOUTHERN WATCH.